kadem/SignalProcessing/README.md

 4: palm
 5: sphere
 6: tip
-There are 3000 more values per row, these are mV values (time series, 500 Hz sampling).
+There are 3000 more values per row (so 3001 total), these are mV values (time series, 500 Hz sampling).